Opuntia: Regional food uses

-The prickly pear also grows widely on the islands of Malta, where it is enjoyed by the Maltese as a typical summer fruit (known as bajtar tax-xewk, literally 'spiny figs'), as well as being used to make the popular liqueur known as bajtra.
+The prickly pear also grows widely on the islands of Malta, where it is enjoyed by the Maltese as a typical summer fruit (known as bajtar tax-xewk, literally "spiny figs"), as well as being used to make the popular liqueur known as bajtra.
 The prickly pear is so commonly found in the Maltese islands, it is often used as a dividing wall between many of Malta's characteristic terraced fields in place of the usual rubble walls.

 The prickly pear was introduced to Eritrea during the period of Italian colonisation between 1890 and 1940.
 It is locally known there as beles and is abundant during the late summer and early autumn (late July through September).
 The beles from the holy monastery of Debre Bizen is said to be particularly sweet and juicy.

-In Morocco, Tunisia, Libya, Saudi Arabia, Jordan, and other parts of North Africa and the Middle East such as Israel, prickly pears of the yellow and orange varieties are grown by the side of farms, beside railway tracks and other otherwise noncultivable land.
-It is sold in summer by street vendors, and is considered a refreshing fruit for that season.
-In Libya, it is a popular summer fruit and called by the locals Hindi, which literally means Indian.Tungi is the local St. Helenian name for cactus pears.
+In Morocco, Tunisia, Libya, Saudi Arabia, Jordan, and other parts of North Africa and the Middle East, prickly pears of the yellow and orange varieties are grown by the side of farms, beside railway tracks and other otherwise noncultivable land.
+It is sold in summer by street vendors, and is considered a refreshing fruit for that season.Tungi is the local St. Helenian name for cactus pears.
 The plants (Indian fig opuntia) were originally brought to the island by the colonial ivory traders from East Africa in the 1850s.
 Tungi cactus now grows wild in the dry coastal regions of the island.
-Three principal cultivars of tungi grow on the island: the 'English' with yellow fruit; the 'Madeira' with large red fruit; and the small, firm 'spiny red'.Tungi also gives its name to a local Spirit distilled at The St Helena distillery at Alarm Forest, the most remote distillery in the world, made entirely from the opuntia cactus.
+Three principal cultivars of tungi grow on the island: the "English" with yellow fruit; the "Madeira" with large red fruit; and the small, firm "spiny red".
+Tungi also gives its name to a local Spirit distilled at The St Helena distillery at Alarm Forest, the most remote distillery in the world, made entirely from the opuntia cactus.

 Cactus pear is being promoted and researched by ICARDA for India, Jordan, and Pakistan especially.
 It is an underappreciated crop in these countries and has undergone recent expansion in cultivated area.
 In some particularly promising areas of India and Pakistan it has given a 30% increase in milk yield /hectare (/acre).

 Folk medicine

 In Mexican folk medicine, its pulp and juice are considered treatments for wounds and inflammation of the digestive and urinary tracts, although there is no high-quality evidence for any clinical benefit of using opuntia for these purposes.

 Prior to modern medicine, Native Americans and Mexicans primarily used Opuntia as a coagulant for open wounds, using the pulp of the stem either by splitting the stem or scraping out the pulp.

-In one recent study, it was found that Opuntia aided in the prevention or slow down of diabetes, obesity, metabolic syndrome, cardiovascular disease, and some cancers.
-The results of the group that was taking Opuntia showed a reduction in BMI, body composition, and waist circumference when compared to the placebo group.